Last updated on 19 September 2023

-The Deputy Commissioner is designated by the OAIC as the senior officer responsible for leading the OAIC’s compliance with the IPS.
+The Chief Operating Officer is designated by the OAIC as the senior officer responsible for leading the OAIC’s compliance with the IPS.

-The Deputy Commissioner is supported by the OAIC’s Dispute Resolution Branch.
+The Chief Operating Officer is supported by the OAIC’s Corporate Branch.

 The OAIC has developed an information asset management framework which applies to the OAIC’s IPS entry.
 This framework comprises records management plans and policies, including intellectual property and copyright.

-Each branch of the OAIC is responsible, for the day-to-day tasks associated with complying with the IPS.
-For example, the Dispute Regulation branch will manage ongoing administration of the OAIC’s IPS entry and will be responsible for implementing, reviewing and revising this plan.
+The Chief Information Officer is responsible, for monitoring the day-to-day tasks associated with complying with the IPS, is responsible, for the day-to-day tasks associated with complying with the IPS, managing the ongoing administration of the OAIC’s IPS entry and also responsible for implementing, reviewing and revising this plan.

 The OAIC may charge a person for accessing any IPS document which it is impracticable to publish online: